gmiklos-inst/codelabs/todo-spring/1-setting-up-a-spring-project.md

 # Setting up your Spring project

 ## Spring Initializr
-A great way to get started with a Spring boot application is by visiting the [Spring Initializr website](https://start.spring.io/) and choose the following options:
+A great way to get started with a Spring boot application is to visit the [Spring Initializr website](https://start.spring.io/) and choose the following options:
 * Project: `Gradle Project`
 * Language: `Kotlin`
 * Spring Boot: `2.1.4`